Mayank Agarwal: Domestic cricket

-On 28 February 2022, He was appointed as a captain of Punjab Kings and became 12th full time captain of the franchise.
+On 28 February 2022, He was named captain of Punjab Kings and became 12th full time captain of the franchise.

 In the 2023 IPL auction, he was bought by the Sunrisers Hyderabad ahead of the 2023 Indian Premier League.

-He will be leading Rest of India in the Irani Cup fixture against Madhya Pradesh starting on March 1 in Gwalior.
+He will be leading Rest of India in the Irani Cup fixture against Madhya Pradesh starting on 1 March in Gwalior.
+In 2025 Indian Premier League He was signed by Royal Challengers Bengaluru as a replacement for Devdutt Padikkal who was ruled out due to injury.

 International career

-In September 2018, he was named in India's Test squad for their series against the West Indies, but he did not play.
+In September 2018, Agarwal was named in India's Test squad for their series against the West Indies, but he did not play.
 In December 2018, he was added to India's Test squad for their series against Australia, after Prithvi Shaw was ruled out of the side due to ankle injury.
 He made his Test debut against Australia on 26 December 2018, scoring seventy-six runs in his first innings at the Melbourne Cricket Ground.
 This was the highest score by an Indian cricketer on a Test debut in Australia, going past the previous record of 51 runs set by Dattu Phadkar, at the Sydney Cricket Ground (SCG) in 1947.
 He played the 4th test also and finished the series with 195 runs.

 In July 2019, he was added to India's squad for the 2019 Cricket World Cup, replacing Vijay Shankar, who was ruled out of the rest of the tournament due to toe injury.

 In October 2019, in the first Test match against South Africa, Agarwal scored his maiden century in Test cricket.
 He went on to convert his maiden test century into his first double hundred in a Test match, before being dismissed for 215 runs of 371 balls with 23 fours and 6 sixes.
 After hitting his 2nd Test hundred against South Africa, Agarwal became only the 2nd Indian opener after Virender Sehwag (2009–10) to score back to back centuries against South Africa.